danforthcenter/plantcv/docs/index.md

 ## Getting started

 The documentation can be navigated using the sidebar table of contents.
-Documentation for individual PlantCV functions are listed under the headings "Package plantcv" and "Package plantcv.learn."
+Documentation for individual PlantCV functions are listed under the headings "PlantCV Namespace".
 For general information on installation, updating, and other questions, see:

 * [Installing PlantCV](installation.md)